aosabook/500lines/functionalDB/chapter.md

                                      result-clauses)]
      (filter #(not-empty (last %)) cleaned-result-clauses)))
 ````
-This function starts by applying the predicate clauses on the index previously chosen.
-Each application of a predicate clause on an index returns a result clause.
+This function starts by applying the predicate clauses on the previously-chosed index.
+Each application of a predicate clause on an index returns a _result clause_.

-The main characteristics of a result clause are:
+The main characteristics of a result are:
-1. Its built of three items, each from a different level of the index, each passed its respective predicate.
+1. It is built of three items, each from a different level of the index, and each passed its respective predicate.
-2. The items' order follows the index's levels structure (predicate clause are always inan EAV order).
+2. The order of items matches the index's levels structure (predicate clause are always in EAV order).
-3. The metadata of the predicate clause is attached to the result clause.
+3. The metadata of the predicate clause is attached

-All this is done in the function *filter-index*
+All of this is done in the function *filter-index*

 ````clojure
 (defn filter-index [index predicate-clauses]